MaXXXine

-MaXXXine is a 2024 American slasher film written, directed, produced, and edited by Ti West.
+MaXXXine is a 2024 American horror film written, directed, produced, and edited by Ti West.
 It is the third and final installment in West's X trilogy and a direct sequel to X (2022).
 Mia Goth reprises her role as Maxine Minx, starring alongside Elizabeth Debicki, Moses Sumney, Michelle Monaghan, Bobby Cannavale, Halsey, Lily Collins, Giancarlo Esposito, and Kevin Bacon.
 In the film, Maxine sets out for fame and success in 1980s Hollywood while being targeted by a mysterious killer.

 MaXXXine had its premiere at the TCL Chinese Theatre in Los Angeles on June 24, 2024, and was released in the United States by A24 on July 5, 2024.
 The film grossed $22 million worldwide, becoming the highest-grossing film of the series.

 Plot

-In 1985 Los Angeles, amidst the Night Stalker murders, Maxine Minx successfully auditions for the lead in a new horror film, The Puritan II, despite all of her previous film credits being in adult films.
+In 1985 Los Angeles, amid the Night Stalker murders, Maxine Minx successfully auditions for the lead in a new horror film, The Puritan II, despite all of her previous film credits being in adult films.
 After sharing the news with her friend Leon and colleague Amber James, the latter invites Maxine to a party in the Hollywood Hills, which she declines.
 Maxine goes to work at her second job, a live peep show, where a mysterious, leather-clad figure watches with anger.

 She meets another adult entertainer, Tabby Martin, who also invites her to the party that Amber mentioned, but Maxine declines again.
 As she walks home she is followed by a figure dressed as Buster Keaton, who corners her in an alleyway, brandishing a switchblade.
 Maxine pulls a gun on him, makes him strip, puts the gun in his mouth and forces him to perform fellatio on it, before stomping on and crushing his testicles with her boot.

 The leather-clad figure leaves a police evidence VHS tape, which contains the adult film Maxine and her now-deceased friends had attempted to make six years prior.
 (Note: As depicted in X (2022)) Upon watching it, she asks a confused Leon to find out where it came from.
 Meanwhile, in the Hollywood Hills, Amber and Tabby are killed and have their bodies branded with Satanic symbols.

 Maxine is invited to meet with John Labat, a private investigator who informs her that her previous crimes will be revealed unless she meets with his employer, telling her she must appear at a specific address on Starlight Drive later that night or risk repercussions.
 LAPD detectives Williams and Torres question Maxine about Tabby and Amber, but she refuses to answer them.
 She later sees Labat following her and attacks him, warning him to stay away from her.